MaelBriantin/dotfiles/README.md

-# Dotfiles
+# Dotfiles (VSCode)

-I've fallen down the rabbit hole, and these dotfiles are my breadcrumbs to ensure I don't get lost.
+A basic configuration for my VSCode environment.